 But longevity isn’t guaranteed.
 It depends heavily on how you care for your system after installation.
 Without proper maintenance, even a new compressor can fail prematurely.
 That’s why following a consistent care routine is key.

-Proactive maintenance isn’t just a recommendation—it’s a requirement if you want your new compressor to deliver reliable performance for the long haul.
+Preventative maintenance isn’t just a recommendation, it’s a requirement if you want your new compressor to deliver reliable performance for the long haul.

 Replacing a compressor can be a major expense, but there are several smart ways to keep costs down if you’re proactive.